swisskyrepo/HardwareAllTheThings/docs/debug-interfaces/uart.md

     uart1> bridge
     ```

 ## UART over BLE

 It’s an emulation of serial port over BLE.
 The UUID of the Nordic UART Service is `6E400001-B5A3-F393-E0A9-E50E24DCCA9E`.
 This service exposes two characteristics: one for transmitting and one for receiving.

 * **RX Characteristic (UUID: 6E400002-B5A3-F393-E0A9-E50E24DCCA9E)** :
     * The peer can send data to the device by writing to the RX Characteristic of the service.
 ATT Write Request or ATT Write Command can be used.
 The received data is sent on the UART interface.
 * **TX Characteristic (UUID: 6E400003-B5A3-F393-E0A9-E50E24DCCA9E)** :
     * If the peer has enabled notifications for the TX Characteristic, the application can send data to the peer as notifications.
 The application will transmit all data received over UART as notifications.

-### Examples
+## References

 * [nRF UART 2.0 - Nordic Semiconductor ASA](https://play.google.com/store/apps/details?id=com.nordicsemi.nrfUARTv2)
 * [UART/Serial Port Emulation over BLE](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v14.0.0%2Fble_sdk_app_nus_eval.html)
 * [UART Over Bluetooth Low Energy](https://thejeshgn.com/2016/10/01/uart-over-bluetooth-low-energy/)